memorileak/known/content/-skip-list.md

 ## Deletion

-To remove an element from the Skip List, we find that element and remove it from every layers.
+To remove an element from the Skip List, we find that element and remove it from every layers it appears.
+Consider removing top layer if it becomes empty.
 Time complexity should be **$O\lparen log~n\rparen$** in average.

 ## Memory consumption